oddbird/oddsite/content/services/index.rst

 .. callmacro:: content.macros.j2#image_block
   :image: '/static/images/projects/mcs-herman-mobile.jpg'
   :alt: 'Screenshot of automated style guides'
-  :headline: 'Integrated Design, Development, and Documentation'

-  **We work collaboratively with our clients as a cohesive team** -- integrating design, development, documentation, and testing in an agile cycle.
-  The user and business needs are always front and center.
+  :headline: 'Software for Humans'

+  **Our process is designed to solve real problems for your business and users** -- augmenting your industry-expertise, with our product-design experience.
+  We provide everything from project management to design, development, and usability testing.
-  With years of experience together, we are able to provide smooth and efficient progress with 100% test coverage, accessible & performant code,
+  With 100% code test coverage,
+  accessible & performant code,
   `integrated design systems`_,
-  and continuous review.
+  and continuous review,
+  you can expect low maintenance for years.

   .. _integrated design systems: /services/design-systems/

+  .. callmacro:: content.macros.j2#link_button
+    :content: 'See our list of services'
+    :url: '#service-list'
+    :class: 'small-btn'

 .. callmacro:: content.macros.j2#get_quotes
   :page: 'work/coachhub'